thomasstep/authentication-service/README.md

 - Write monitoring tests
 - Better go error handling
-- Don't let duplicate emails signup
-- Should GET /users?email be behind an API key?
+- Should GET /users be behind an API key?
+- Refactor types to be more like elsewhere
+  - There are types then there are DDB types and adapters handle translation between the two